 To prepare the maple wood surface, you should start by sanding the wood with progressively finer sandpaper until you achieve a smooth and even surface.
 You must initially use sandpaper with 120-grit, then use 150-grit.

 You can also wet sand the maple surface using 220-grit sandpaper.
-But we only recommend this once you smoothen enough the surface.
+But I only recommend this once you smoothen enough the surface.
 Spray water on the surface or soak the sandpaper in water.

 Step #2: Thin Tung Oil Using Mineral Spirit

 Tung oil can go bad, quite thick, and viscous, making it difficult to apply evenly and smoothly to a wood surface.
-To make tung oil easier to apply, we recommend thinning it with a solvent such as mineral spirits.
+To make tung oil easier to apply, thin it with a solvent such as mineral spirits.

 Thinning your tung oil using mineral spirits helps to reduce its viscosity, making it easier to apply.
 This will also help tung oil to penetrate more deeply into the wood fibers.
 To thin your tung oil using mineral spirits, you may follow the steps below: